TehHota/whereat/README.md

 # Where@

+A social media app about the future, not the past.

 ## App Mission Statement
 Our mission is to unite students of all interests using the format of social media in order to foster community through physical activity at Biola University.
 ## Scope: